-Even if the excerpt I wrote is not perfect, it can be scanned instantly by the eye.
+Even if the excerpt I wrote is not perfect, it can be scanned very quickly.
 Not only that: Since the other results have excerpts too, the results page is now more appealing and useful as a whole.
 The same goes for archive pages—archives by date, category, tag, or author—since excerpts can be used there too.
-See, for example, Category “English” in op111.net

 So, in a sense, hand-written excerpts are good navigational devices: They help visitors find easier what they look for.
 Or, if that does not exist, they let visitors know, so that they don’t click back and forth in vain and get frustrated in the end.

-Let’s start with an example again: Try this search on Google, Live Search, or Yahoo!.
+Let’s see another example.
+Say that you search for clean minimalist themes on Google, Live Search, or Yahoo!.
 You’ll get something like:

-It’s a typical SERP item: A title, a URL address and, right in the middle, a short description, which is exactly the excerpt I wrote!
+It’s a typical item in a search results page: Title, URL address and a description, which is exactly the the excerpt I wrote for the post.

-Regularly, search engines compile the a short description of a result by putting together bits from the page.
+Search engines compile a short description for a result by putting together bits from the page.
 But if the page has a META description, and if they think it is a good description and relevant to the search query, they may display that instead.

 This means that, to a certain degree, META descriptions let you control how your content is described by search engines.
 And if a description is good, people are more likely to click on the link.